copperwater/xNetHack/doc/xnh-changelog-8.0.md

     does, but any of the other seven might.
 - Ice and bone devils are now lawful rather than chaotic.
 - Demons cannot be frightened by showing them their reflection.
+- Levelporting no longer works in Gehennom (besides from the Valley, which does not let you levelport beneath it.)

 ### Interface changes